squidgeefish/squidgeefish.github.io/_projects/fibonacci128-sao.md

 In hindsight, that STM32 or a SOIC-8 [CH32V003](https://www.wch-ic.com/products/CH32V003.html)  (2kB RAM, 16kB flash, 48MHz) offer a lot more flexibility (and vastly lower cost in the case of the CH32V003).
 These could have allowed for much fancier animations, although the ones that I did implement are by no means pushing the capabilities of the STM8.

 The choice of the STM8S001J3 as my microcontroller very quickly determined my pin assignments - pins 5 and 6 (`PB5` and `PB4`) are connected to a hardware I2C peripheral as `I2C_SDA` and `I2C_SCL`, respectively.
-Pin 8 is used for reprogramming the microcontroller via the "Single Wire Interface Module" (SWIM) protocol, I chose to use Pin 7 (`PC5`) to drive the LED array, leaving Pin 1 (`PD6`) free for shenanigans.
+Pin 8 is used for reprogramming the microcontroller via the "Single Wire Interface Module" (SWIM) protocol, and I chose to use Pin 7 (`PC5`) to drive the LED array, leaving Pin 1 (`PD6`) free for shenanigans.

 ![SOIC-8 detail](/assets/{{page.slug}}/stm8s-routing.jpg)